Soft Flutr

 How to Eat Ass

 Rim jobs: yep, butt stuff can be sexy.
-Clean up, check in, and if everyone's down—it’s a whole new level of pleasure.
+Clean up, check in, and if everyone's down—it’s a whole new party.

 V Penetration

-P-in-V isn’t the whole story—it’s just one way to have sex.
+P-in-V (or strap-on in V) isn’t the whole story—it’s just one way to have sex.
 Mix it up, slow it down, and remember: pleasure isn’t about performance.

 Missionary